0xtibs/Threat_Intel/README.md

 #Threat Information Finder

-This application is a Streamlit-based web application that checks the threat intelligence of IP addresses using GreyNoise and generates reports using OpenAI.
+This application is a Streamlit-based web application that checks for available threat intelligence of IP addresses using GreyNoise and generates reports using OpenAI.

-Getting Started
+###Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.

 Prerequisites

     Python 3.6 or newer.